If We Shoot Horses, Will Covid-19 Go Away?

 In the USA, more than 40 million people lost their jobs in March, April, or May.
 Fed Chair Jerome Powell foresees an “extended period” where it is going to be “difficult for people to find work.”

-Both Fitch’s and Moody’s have downgraded Canada’s credit rating because of CERB (wage substitution) and other government payouts.
+Both Fitch’s and Moody’s have downgraded Canada’s credit rating because of CERB (Canadian Emergency Relief) and other government payouts.

 An essay in The Atlantic described the US as being on the edge of an economic cliff.
 Economists expect that 42 percent of people recently let go will not return to their former employers.
 Already, an estimated 100,000 small companies have shut permanently.